AlyceBrady/ramp/installation/Application_Ini.md

       application.ini owned by the database administrator but part of the same group as the httpd web server (or vice versa).

+## Customizing your application.ini file ##

 Basics:
   -- Customize timezone if necessary (phpSettings.date.timezone).
   --

-4. Granting MySQL Accounts Access to Databases:
+2a.
+Granting MySQL Accounts Access to Databases:
 -----------------------------------------------

     * Make a section in the application.ini file for each database you